mhuang00/Course-GenomeMapper/include/README.md

-#### Header files of libraries go inside a folder named as the corresponding library
+*Header files of libraries go inside a folder named as the corresponding library.*